HyBattNet: Hybrid Framework for Predicting the Remaining Useful Life of Lithium-Ion Batteries: Introduction

 \section{Introduction}

-The growing global emphasis on sustainable energy has accelerated the advancement of battery technologies in recent years.
+\PARstart{T}{he} growing global emphasis on sustainable energy has accelerated the advancement of battery technologies in recent years.
 Consequently, the lithium-ion battery (LIB) market is projected to surpass 170 billion USD by 2030~\cite{meng2019review}.
 LIBs are widely used in applications such as grid energy storage systems, electric vehicles (EVs), and drones, all of which increasingly depend on effective Battery Health Management (BHM) systems~\cite{sierra2019battery, che2025unlocking, jiao2023lightgbm} to ensure reliable performance.
-Typical BHM systems include key functionalities such as state of charge (SOC) estimation~\cite{peng2024state, shah2024novel}, state of health (SOH) estimation~\cite{sun2024state, ma2023estimating, du2025feature}, and remaining useful life (RUL) prediction~\cite{ma2025enhanced, ma2019remaining}.
+Typical BHM systems include key functionalities such as state of charge (SOC) estimation~\cite{haraz2025ensemble, peng2024state, shah2024novel}, state of health (SOH) estimation~\cite{sun2024state, ma2023estimating, du2025feature}, and remaining useful life (RUL) prediction~\cite{shi2026enhanced, dong2026load, ma2025enhanced, zhao2025rul, zraibi2025online, jia2025joint, alharbi2025lithium}.
 Among these, RUL prediction—which estimates the number of charge-discharge cycles remaining before a battery reaches its end-of-life (EOL)—is particularly crucial due to its implications for proactive maintenance, and safety assurance.
 During operation, LIBs undergo multiple forms of degradation during cycling, primarily caused by the loss of lithium inventory (LLI) and loss of active material (LAM)~\cite{ma2024accurate}.
 These challenges underscore the need for accurate RUL prediction models, not only to support real-time diagnostics and timely maintenance, but also to inform battery design~\cite{ji2023deep}.
+In modern RUL prediction for LIBs, methods are mainly classified into two categories: curve-based and cycle-feature-based approaches.